 If you’re like me, you probably use Google many times a day.
 But chances are, unless you're a technology geek, you probably still use Google in its simplest form.
 If your current use of Google is limited to typing in a few words and changing your query until you find what you’re looking for, then I’m here to tell you that there’s a better way -- and it’s not hard to learn.

 On the other hand, even if you are a technology geek and can use Google like the best of them already, I still suggest you bookmark this article of advanced Google search tips.
 Then, you’ll then have the tips on hand when you're ready to pull your hair out in frustration watching a neophyte repeatedly type in basic queries in a desperate attempt to find something.

 The following advanced Google search tips are based on my own experience and things that I actually find useful.
 I’ve kept the descriptions of the search tips intentionally terse, as you’re likely to grasp most of these simply by looking at the example from Google anyway.

 Step 1) Explicit Phrase

-Let's say you're looking for content about inbound marketing.
+Let's say you're searching on Google for content about inbound marketing.
 Instead of just typing inbound marketing into the Google search box, you will likely be better off searching explicitly for the phrase.
 To do this, simply enclose the search phrase within double quotes.

 Example Search: "inbound marketing"